 You can choose to use a traditional deleting mechanism, whereby all of the letters that you delete are struck through with an x, or a more modern one, where they’re simply deleted.
 You can also choose from black, red, and blue fonts; different text alignments and a cursor or cursor-less display.
 The ability to save to Dropbox or Google Drive keeps your documents safer than typing them out and stashing them in a drawer, too.

 If you’re looking to use a text editor with a more modern feel you can turn off the sound and animation, turning the typewriter simulator into a simple, attractive iOS text editor.
 One thing that you won’t find, however, is auto-correct.
 There’s no option for it, and I wouldn’t count on it appearing anytime soon.
 For this reason, I found it best to use the app with a Bluetooth keyboard, where I could type much more accurately.

 Hanx Writer isn’t packed with features, but it’s not meant to be.
-If you’re looking to do some heavy-duty mobile word processing, you’re probably better off with something like UX Write (free), which lets you change your font size and color, create tables of contents, add images and tables, use auto-correct, edit Microsoft Word files, and export to LaTeX.
+If you’re looking to do some heavy-duty mobile word processing, you’re probably better off with something like UX Write ([No Longer Available]), which lets you change your font size and color, create tables of contents, add images and tables, use auto-correct, edit Microsoft Word files, and export to LaTeX.
 But that’s not what Hanx Writer is about – it’s about creating a rich typing experience and a unique way of creating documents.

 If you can accept the idea that it’s not meant to replace your main text editor or writing up, but to enrich your life, Hanx Writer is a great app.
 It’s difficult to describe why it engenders the emotional reaction that it does, but it’s a beautiful app both in its looks and its sounds, it’s easy to use, and it creates fantastically realistic typewritten documents.